House Panel Delays Vote on Impeachment Articles

 Democratic leaders anticipate that a handful of their members — particularly more moderate lawmakers from districts Trump won in 2016 — may join Republicans in opposing one or both of the articles.
 But they expect the defections to be narrow.

-Far from expressing remorse for the charges against him, the president once again declared his total innocence and raged against the Democrats leading the charge to impeach him.
-He turned to Twitter, his favored platform, to retweet dozens of allies who were defending his conduct and slamming the Democrats.
+Far from expressing remorse for the charges against him, the president again declared his innocence and raged against the Democrats leading the charge to impeach him.
+He turned to Twitter, his favored social media platform, to retweet dozens of allies who were defending his conduct and slamming the Democrats.

-Trump made clear he was watching the proceedings, accusing two representatives of misquoting from a July phone call he had with Ukraine’s president in which Trump asked his Ukrainian counterpart to “do us a favor though” with regard to the investigations.
+“This was the Radical Left, Do Nothing Democrats plan all along, long before the Ukraine phone call,” he wrote in a tweet.
+“Impeachment Hoax!”

-As the debate grinded on through the night, a tuxedoed Trump hobnobbed with Republican lawmakers at the White House’s congressional Christmas ball.
+Earlier, as the debate ground on through the night, a tuxedoed Trump hobnobbed with Republican lawmakers at the White House’s congressional Christmas ball.
 “We’re going to have a fantastic year,” he said.

 Determined not to lend the proceedings legitimacy, Trump never mounted a defense in the House, declining repeated invitations from Democrats to take part in the process.
 He would be given a fairer chance in the Senate, the president and his team concluded.

 The vote set for Friday would cap more than two days of intense debate in the Judiciary Committee, a body known for attracting some of the House’s most progressive and conservative members.
-Lawmakers stayed late into Wednesday night offering statements of fact and principle about the presidency, the Constitution, the country and Trump himself.
+Lawmakers had stayed late into Wednesday night offering, one by one, statements of fact and principle about the presidency, the Constitution, the country and Trump himself.
 Members on both sides of the dais lamented that their opposites would not reconsider, although none of the pleaders really expected any change.

 Thursday’s proceeding was rawer, airing out all the pent-up bitterness of years of near existential political warfare.
 Republicans argued that Democrats were merely impeaching the president because they abhorred his unorthodox style and his conservative policies, citing years’ worth of strident cries from the most liberal members of their party championing Trump’s removal.